ArkadiusN/Experimental-Performance-Evaluation-of-DDS/README.md

 The final endeavour involved collecting information using Perftest 4.1 with additional security features enabled, aiming to expand on the findings and increase the scale of the testing campaign.
 The process closely mirrored what was done previously, but this time, the `--secure` option, combined with `--openssl-home`, needed to be incorporated to compile the files under secure conditions using the OpenSSL libraries, essential for security testing.

-However, an issue arose when, after successful compilation, the execution of the Java "$\textcolor{yellow}{\textit{.bat}}$" file became impossible due to a request for the "Governance" file.
+However, an issue arose when, after successful compilation, the execution of the Java "$\color{yellow}{.bat}$" file became impossible due to a request for the "Governance" file.
 Contact with the RTI team led to a solution for this problem (see Appendix G).
 Once this issue was resolved, another problem emerged, which remained unresolved, involving the disabling of data collection under the same configuration (see Appendix G).

 #### 3.3.2 Implementation of the test harness document for visualising DDS system performance metrics
 The technical implementation of the document, whose role is to demonstrate the graphical context of the amassed information, was created in the Jupyter Notebook.
 The decision to use markdown was made, similar to a professional journal commonly used in the context of data science.
 The introduction is included in the file to provide background information that the viewer might be interested in, along with the motives behind the work and potential stakeholders of such material.
 Essentially, the configurational aspects of the actions performed are included with sufficient details that allow one to understand the context and steps taken.
 These same details were elaborated on in the previous section.